 Woodlands are important to the communities' quality of life.
 Woodlands and agricultural lands comprise approximately 20,000 acres.
-This is over 31 square miles, a very significant amount given the Townships have 36 square miles!
-Much of the woodlands within the Townships lie either in small parcels, usually left from agricultural clearing, or in larger areas where farms have not been established and
+This is over 31 square miles, a very significant amount given each Township consists of 36 square miles.
+Much of the woodlands within the Townships lie either in small parcels, usually left from agricultural clearing, or in larger areas where farms have not been established and where intensive development